 “Well, where is she?” asked a surprised Laura.

-“Where’d she go?” stammered Mike.
+“Where’d she go?” stammered Mike, clearly flabbergasted.
 “I was here the whole time.
 No one left this cab!”

 Laura reached for the box.
 On the outside was scrawled Jack McGuire, Pediatric Unit, Bed #27 and the note inside read – “For my precious baby boy, Jack.
-Sorry I made you wait so long.
-My work is done.
+Sorry I made you wait so very long.
 Mommy’s finally coming.”
 Inside was a tiny gold lantern with glass panels etched with cherubs.

 NAR © 2019